karmaral/preamble/README.md

-# Preamble - A new tab extension for Chrome
+# Preamble - A cross-browser web extension
 An extension for having a pleasant sight-seeing experience before embarking on your browsing journeys.